-On Sundays, we offer Junior Showmanship and Conformation handling classes.
+We offer a wide range of both group, private and remote Junior Showmanship and Conformation handling classes.
 The fee is nominal for Juniors – $10 – or at no cost by special arrangement.
 If a youngster doesn’t own an appropriate show dog, one can be provided.
-We currently have 29 Junior Handlers and 2 PeeWees in the program.

-The program is not just about winning and ribbons, although many of the juniors have gone on to great success in the sport.
+The Junior Showmanship Training Program is not just about winning and ribbons, although many of the juniors have gone on to great success in the sport.
 I have 12 students qualified for the 2021 Junior Showmanship Finals at the AKC National Championship show.
 This is the largest number of juniors from a single training program to qualify for the Finals in the history of the event.
 Six students from my program will be competing in the 2022 Junior Showmanship Finals at the Westminster Kennel Club show.
-Virtually every young handler competing in the Open division from my training program and nearly all are ranked in the national standings in their breed, their group or of all junior handlers in the country.
+Virtually every young handler in my training program is ranked in the national standings in their breed, their group or of all junior handlers in the country.

 However, as exciting as winning is, the purpose of the program is far greater than that.
 The young people learn responsibility, self-reliance, time management, problem-solving skills, good sportsmanship as well as teamwork.
 They help and support each other, regardless of age.
 The juniors learn all aspects of dog care and dog show preparation and even the youngest child is responsible for getting their own dog groomed, trimmed and ready to go to the ring.
 And while the kids are competitive in the ring, that never carries over to friendships outside of the ring.